Chihuahua Breed Summary

 |Color||Tan, White, Black, Silver, Chocolate, Red, Cream|

 |Common health issues||Hypoglycemia (Dangerously Low Blood Sugar);Patellar Luxation (Kneecap Dislocation); Tracheal Collapse (Severe Breathing Problems); Kerata-Conjunctivitis Sicca (Dry Eyes); Dental Problems; Birthing Problems.|

-When the Toltecs were swept aside by the Aztecs, they were adopted by the new civilisation, who believed that the dogs had magical powers.
+When the Toltecs were swept aside by the Aztecs, they were adopted by the new civilization, who believed that the dogs had magical powers.
 These included the ability to see the future, to heal the sick, and guiding the souls of the dead safely to the underworld.
-As a result, many lived in temples, and red Techichis were often killed and cremated with the remains of the deceased to accompany them on their journey.
+As a result, many live in temples, and red techichis were often killed and cremated with the remains the deceased to accompany on their journey.

 The name Chihuahua was not coined until the late 19th century when American tourists first came across the tiny canines.
 They, too, fell in love with the little dog with the big personality, and so they travelled into North America.
 In 1890, they began to be shown, and the first Chihuahua, a dog named Midget, was registered with the American Kennel Club in 1904.
 The Chihuahua Club of America was formed in 1923, to promote the breed.